Today's Best Tech Deals

-ShadowMaker backs up full partitions and can also clone entire drives.
-There’s no file copy as such, but most users, at least the less technical types, are better off backing up everything.
+ShadowMaker backs up whole partitions and can also clone entire drives (imaging).
+You can't limit it to backing up only individual file or folders, but most users, at least the less technical types, are better off backing up everything.
 It’s a numbing experience to restore a backup and realize that what you are really missing, isn’t there.
 Don’t ask us how we know that.

 The free version of ShadowMaker performs incremental backup, which backs up any changes since your last backup.
 This isn’t the same thing as a differential backup, which backs up everything that’s changed since your last full backup, ignoring any partial backups that might have happened in between.
 You’re free to limit the number of backups.
 The program will cull older ones to make room for the new ones, actually removing backup “sets,” i.e., the full and incremental portions of a prior backup.

 Beyond choosing the partitions (drive letters) to back up; you can manage the level of compression; define email alerts and notifications; choose between backing up only used sectors or all of them; decide to shut down the computer post facto; and password-protect the images.